 Data In Memory

 Data in memory will be the most difficult to protect if a hacker has already gained access to your POS system.
-According to Merchant Maverick, the best way to secure data in your system’s memory is to encrypt it through point-to-point encryption (P2PE), sometimes referred to as tokenization.
+The best way to secure data in your system’s memory is to encrypt it through point-to-point encryption (P2PE), sometimes referred to as tokenization.

 What is the difference between P2PE and tokenization?